You are here

 Sensitivity analysis around all sources of unaccounted catch mortality

 The ESC also noted that continuing to follow the MP as proposed does lead to continued rebuilding in the short term even if the circumstances of the hypothesised additional unaccounted mortality are true.
 Hence, the ESC advised the EC to continue to follow the MP as formulated but, as a matter of urgency, to take steps to quantify all sources of unaccounted SBT mortality.
 If substantial levels of unaccounted mortality are confirmed, the ESC noted that there will be a need to retune the MP to achieve the EC’s stated rebuilding objective.
-In addition, the ESC advised that the EC take steps to ensure adherence to its TACs.
+In addition, the ESC advised that the EC should take steps to ensure adherence to its TACs.